attilalr/matools/README.md

 # matools
-My tools do data analysis
+My tools to do data analysis